-On December 16, 2014 we acquired all of the outstanding capital stock of DTECH LABs, Inc. (DTECH).
-DTECH, based in Sterling, VA, is a provider of modular networking and baseband communications equipment that adds networking capability to our secure communications business.
+On December 16, 2014 we acquired all of the outstanding capital stock of DTECH Labs, Inc. (DTECH).
+Based in Sterling, Virginia, DTECH is a provider of modular networking and baseband communications equipment that adds networking capability to our secure communications business.
 This acquisition expands the portfolio of product offerings and the customer base of our CGD Systems segment.

+For the year ended September 30, 2016, the amounts of DTECH's sales and net loss after taxes included in our Consolidated Statement of Income were \$20.3 million and \$2.1 million, respectively.
+The DTECH operating results for the year ended September 30, 2016 include a gain of \$0.5 million for the decrease in the fair value of contingent consideration and charges of \$8.0 million for the amortization of intangibles.
 For the year ended September 30, 2015, the amounts of DTECH's sales and net income after taxes included in our Consolidated Statement of Income were \$45.8 million and \$0.5 million, respectively.
 Included in DTECH's operating results are \$0.8 million of transaction and acquisition related costs before related income taxes during the year ended September 30, 2015, as well as general and administrative expenses totaling \$3.6 million related to the change in the fair value of contingent consideration described below.

 The purchase agreement states that the cost of the acquisition is approximately \$99.5 million, adjusted by the difference between the net working capital acquired and the targeted working capital amounts and adjusted for other acquisition related payments made upon closing, plus a contingent amount of up to \$15.0 million based upon DTECH's achievement of revenue and gross profit targets in the future.
-The acquisition date fair value of the consideration is estimated to be \$99.4 million.
+The acquisition date fair value of the consideration was \$99.4 million.
 The total acquisition date fair value of consideration includes the acquisition fair value of holdback consideration and contingent consideration described below.

 Approximately \$4.7 million of cash consideration (Holdback Consideration) will be paid to the seller over time when certain events occur in the future.
-The fair value of the Holdback Consideration is estimated to approximate \$4.3 million using a discounted cash flow model, based upon the expected timing of the payment of the Holdback Consideration.
+At September 30, 2016 the fair value of the Holdback Consideration is estimated to approximate \$4.5 million using a discounted cash flow model, based upon the expected timing of the payment of the Holdback Consideration.
 In addition to the Holdback Consideration, we will pay the seller up to \$15.0 million of contingent cash consideration based upon DTECH's achievement of revenue and gross profit targets.
 The purchase agreement specifies independent revenue and gross profit targets for the period from our acquisition of DTECH through September 30, 2015, and separately for each of fiscal 2016 and fiscal 2017.
 At the acquisition date, the total fair value of the contingent consideration was estimated at \$3.9 million using a real options approach (see Note 3 for further discussion of fair value measurements).
 The contingent consideration liability will be re-measured to fair value at each reporting date until the contingencies are resolved and any changes in fair value are recognized in earnings.
-At September 30, 2015 the fair value of the contingent consideration was \$7.5 million.
-The cumulative increase in the fair value of the contingent consideration between the acquisition date and September 30, 2015 that was recognized as expense in fiscal 2015 was \$3.6 million.
+The cumulative change in the fair value of the contingent consideration was recognized as a gain of \$0.5 million in 2016 and an expense of \$3.6 million in 2015.

-Through September 30, 2015 we have paid \$91.3 million to the seller.
-At September 30, 2015 we have recorded a liability of \$11.8 million as an estimate of the additional cash consideration that will be due to the seller in the future, including the Holdback Consideration and contingent consideration.
+Through September 30, 2016 we have paid \$96.3 million to the seller.
+At September 30, 2016 we have recorded a liability of \$6.5 million as an estimate of the additional cash consideration that will be due to the seller in the future, including the Holdback Consideration and contingent consideration.